BlueBrain/nexus-python-sdk/docs/doc.md

 - *argument* **rev**: OPTIONAL The last revision number, to make sure the developer is aware of the latest status of this project.
 If not provided, the `_rev` number from the `project` argument will be used.
 - *returned*: The payload from the Nexus API as a dictionary.
 This contains the Nexus metadata of the project

-## projects: quote_plus
-Like quote(), but also replace ' ' with '+', as required for quoting HTML form values.
-Plus signs in the original string are escaped unless they are included in safe.
-It also does not have safe default to '/'.

 # realms